yogin16/yogin16.github.io/_posts/2018-10-22-machine-learning.md

 Above code is generic enough that it does not consider any assumption of polynomial's order.
 In fact you can try creating a sample data from any other degree of polynomial and feed that in the network and it would learn the mapping for that fitting. (for higher order than 5 we need to make the the network deeper than just 2 layers maybe.)
 And it would be able to predict the correct value for the new input.

-However, how _big_ (number of layers and neurons) our network should be, for a given task becomes a tuning task.
+However, how _big_ (number of layers and neurons) our network should be, for a given problem becomes a tuning task.
 We have to experiment and judge.
 Along with this, there will be many _hyper-parameters_ we need to tune in case of deep-learning neural network.
 Interesting research is happening in this area to develop tools for hyperparameters tuning, and also model new neuron units for a specific task. (for e.g., _convolution_ neuron for image classification related tasks)

 ## Why learning is feasible?